Light trailers and caravans

 Building small trailers and caravans

-For information on building small trailers (less than 4.5 tonnes aggregate trailer mass) see VSB1 Building Small Trailers on the Australian Government Department of Infrastructure and Transport website.
+For information on building small trailers (less than 4.5 tonnes aggregate trailer mass) see VSB1 Building Small Trailers on the Australian Government Department for Infrastructure and Transport website.

 If you are not a manufacturer with a make code recorded on the Registration and Licensing database and you have made a trailer or caravan it will need an identity inspection before it can be registered.
 Information on make codes can be found in the MR1594 Make Codes for low volume trailer manufacturers .